Hutchinson: ‘Trump has taken us back to bitterness’

 “Because Donald Trump has taken us back to bitterness.
 He’s taken us back to what’s a personal vendetta.
 Whenever you look at what he wants to do as president, it’s more about getting even with his political enemies than leading our country, and that concerns me,” Hutchinson said.

-Trump announced just after the November midterms — and President Biden hasn’t officially launched a bid, though he’s said he intends to.
+Trump announced just after the November midterms — and President Biden hasn’t officially launched a bid, though he said he intends to.

 “If you don’t say, ‘I’m different from Donald Trump, that I’m going to provide a different leadership than he does,’ then why are you in the race?”
 Hutchinson asked.